-The "RMF" Residential, Multiple Family category includes three (3) zone districts: RMF-1, RMF-2 and RMF-3.
-It is the intent of these districts to provide for residential areas of medium to high density within designated urban development areas as defined within the County's Comprehensive Plan and only when community potable water systems are available and accessible.
-These zoning districts allow for a desirable variety of housing types together with public and semi-public buildings and facilities and accessory structures as may be compatible with residential development.
+The "RMF" Residential, Multiple Family category includes two (2) zone districts: RMF-1, and RMF-2.
+It is the intent of these districts to provide for residential areas of medium to high density within designated urban development areas as defined within the County's Comprehensive Plan and only when community potable water systems and centralized sanitary sewer systems are available and accessible.
+These zoning districts allow for a desirable variety of housing types together with public and semipublic buildings and facilities and accessory structures as may be compatible with residential development.
 Non-residential uses in these districts may be subject to restrictions and requirements necessary to preserve and protect the residential character of these districts.
-Variation between the RMF-1, RMF-2 and RMF-3 districts is in requirements for density (land area per dwelling unit).
+Variation between the RMF-1 and RMF-2 districts is in requirements for density (land area per dwelling unit).

 - 1. Single family dwellings.

 - 2. Duplex dwellings.

+- 3. Multiple family dwellings.

+- 4. Public parks and recreational areas.

-- 3. Homes of six (6) or fewer residents which otherwise meet the definition of a "community residential home" (see section 4.19).
+- 5. Homes of six (6) or fewer residents which otherwise meet the definition of "community residential facility" (see section 4.2).

-- 4. Multiple family dwellings.

-- 5. Community residential facility (see Section 4.19).
+- 6. Community residential facilities (see Section 2.1)

-- 6. Public parks and recreational areas.

-- 7. Public schools or private schools offering curricula comparable to that of public schools.

-For uses under (4) above: Site and development plan approval is required for multiple family developments consisting of five (5) or more dwellings or two (2) or more separate buildings (see Article 14).
+For uses under (3) above: Site and development plan approval is required for multiple family developments consisting of five (5) or more dwellings or two (2) or more separate buildings (see Article 14).